How to Stop Frizzy Hair

 My products reflect that philosophy, and I developed them to add moisture to the hair, leaving it smooth, shiny and frizz free.
 That means my products all deliver frizz-free solutions.

-If you are looking for the best frizzy hair products, I thought it might be useful to share some of the ingredients I chose for my range and why I chose them.
+So if you are looking for the best frizzy hair products, I thought it might be useful to share some of the ingredients I chose for my range and why I chose them.

 Pro vitamin b5: